Chauncey H. Griffith

 - Tennis themed: Racket, Net Ball, World Cup.

-- Tetrominoes Black (2010): a 3d face cloned from TP2 Marriott's Tetrominoes.
+- Tetrominoes Black (2010): a 3d typeface cloned from TP2 Marriott's Tetrominoes.

 - Textile

 - Texture fonts: Global (2011, globes), SS Half Tone (One, Two, Three), SS Watermark, SS Silk Screen (2010).
-These brush texture faces were cloned from Swifted Strokes by Mike Lee.
+These brush texture typefaces were cloned from Swifted Strokes by Mike Lee.
 Tramarada (2011) has a stunning woven look.

 - Thalistic.